RichardTMiles/Singleton/README.md

   share a method name.
 The abstractions code be MUST follow current PSR return types and features.

-- Singleton allows classes to be overridden by storing the new object in the `getInstance` static variable ( see examples ).
+- Singleton allows classes to be overridden by storing the new object in the `Skeleton` static variable ( see examples ).
 Proceeding calls to the overridden class will then be reflected.

-- The RECOMMENDED Example below uses the GLOBAL scope as a storage container to eleminate further initiation time; however, other implementations MAY be used to change the storage location (see extensions).
+- The RECOMMENDED Example uses the GLOBAL scope as a storage container to eleminate further initiation time; however, other implementations MAY be used to change the storage location (see extensions).

-- You MAY OPTIONALLY use the abstraction's Skeleton Pattern to instantiate any class that uses `Psr\Skeleton`.
-The extension relies on the __call() and __callStatic() functions which will help handle method requests.
-Functions MUST be declared as private to be used with `Container`.
+- You MAY OPTIONALLY use the abstraction's Skeleton Pattern to instantiate any class that uses `Psr\Singleton`.
+The extension relies on the __call() and __callStatic() magic
+  methods, which help handle all requests.
+Methods MUST be declared as private to bind requests to `Psr\Singleton`.
 Classes instancing is OPTIONAL and should only be used when needed.

 - The `Skeleton` reserves the following variable names which SHOULD NOT be used in the supporting class.